JohnGiorgi/CSC412-2506-course-notes/docs/lectures/week_12.md

 _But how do we train it?_ No density means _no likelihood evaluation_.
 We will look at a specific instance of implicit density models known as Generative Adversarial Networks.

-## General Adversarial Network (GAN) Approach
+## Generative Adversarial Network (GAN) Approach

-In the general adversarial approach, we _do not_ have likelihoods, only samples.
+In the generative adversarial approach, we _do not_ have likelihoods, only samples.
 The idea is based on an adversarial game and pulls heavily from [game theory](https://en.wikipedia.org/wiki/Game_theory).

 The basic idea of GANs is to set up a game between two players: